 I honestly think it made me look three to five years younger!
 There is a two week period after the peel in which dead skin cells full of melanin (cute) peel away.
-This reveals fresh new skin with minimised pigmentation, softened lines and a nice bounce and glow.
+In my experience, this reveals fresh new skin with minimized pigmentation, softened lines and a nice bounce and glow.

 What will it cost me?

-The peel will set you back $160, not including post-treatment products.
-To book yourself in, click here.
+The peel will set you back $150, not including post-treatment products.